RIPE-NCC/ripe-database-documentation/docs/06.Update-Methods/01-RESTful-API.md

 * To be absolutely certain of what was stored in the database, do a follow-up query.
 * The REST API response will be in UTF-8.
 * We recommend to use UTF-8 character encoding in all REST API requests, but restrict the content to valid latin-1 characters.

+ ## Update latency

+It could take up to 10 seconds before an update becomes visible for lookup or search operations.
+For non-hierarchical object types (person, role, organisation,...), the typical latency is less than 1 second.
+For hierarchical objects types (inet(6)num, route(6), domain), it is about 3-5 seconds on average, up to 10 seconds maximum.

+A way to work around this limitation is to rely on the response of the muting operation in REST API (PUT, POST, DELETE).
+These all return the object as it appears in the database in their response body after the successful update.
+This object is never filtered or altered in any way.

+Any required passwords must also be supplied as part of the Uniform Resource identifier (URI) using the URI query parameter “password=”.
+One parameter should be used for each password supplied.
+The pseudo attribute “password:” cannot be used in the HTTP request body.
+See ["Email Updates"](04-Email-Updates.md#email-updates) for more information.